catglossop/ROS-triangulation-package/README.md

 A much more manual way of getting the images you want would be to delete the unwanted images from the folder where you stored the images and the lines of the CSV that pertain to it.
 This is subject to more error but also allows you to manipulate the samples used for triangulation so this is a useful option for finely selecting the samples to use.

+A reminder that it is strongly suggested to use at least two different perspectives of the object at 90 degrees to each other.
+A similar effect can be achieved by driving past the object or turning past the object as the dimension that is often lacking in information is its depth.

 ##### Working with multiple rosbags:

 As is preferred, you want to get as much information through diverse perspectives of the object of interest.
 Dimensions with less diversity of information provided will be less accurate.
 Therefore, you may need to collect information from multiple rosbags or from two intervals in a rosbag.
 To do this, run the same code above using a different CSV file name.
 The same images folder can be used.
 These files will be combined in the python step of this process.